AlGepe/OmniSnippets_JS/docs/stdCustomJS/vSetterOrSelect.rst

 Setting a default value is one of the many situation in which having sensible values for ``value`` (value select) or ``uid`` (value setter) pays off even if the user will never see them.

 .. warning::
     Setting the value of a value setter/select (default or inside the calculator) to a number not existing as ``value`` (value select) or as ``uid`` (value setter) will cause the option displayed to turn to ``Custom``.
-The same happens if any of the value in a value setter don't match the declared options.
+The same happens if any of the values of the variables in a value setter don't match the declared options.

-Value selects offer little more functionality than what we have seen here, but value setters due to their flexibility offer many more ways to use them.
+Value selects offer little more functionality than what we have seen here.
+On the other hand, value setters, due to their flexibility, offer many more ways to use them.
 Since they are organized in this documentations according to their complexity and usability, it can be tricky to find all of the example.
 Here is a list of where to find these other uses

 #. :ref:`Adding *Custom* option with pop-up variable to a value setter <hideShowVS>`
 #. :ref:`Different value setters in one variable <dynamicVsetter>`